High Risk

 • The selling of illegal goods like adult services, drug paraphernalia, occult materials, or hateful products

-• Internet, telephone, or mail order sales of age-restricted products, like tobacco or alcohol
+• Internet, telephone, or mail-order sales of age-restricted products like tobacco or alcohol

 • Operating buyer or membership clubs

-• Offering credit repair or credit counseling agencies
+• Credit repair or counseling agencies

 • Identity theft or credit protection services